-- For Goat’s and sheep’s milk cheeses, you can break the rules, as long as you stick with a fresh wine with lively acidity, it is best to avoid very mature sheep or goat cheeses as they can be very strong.
+- You can break the rules for Goat’s and sheep’s milk cheeses; as long as you stick with a fresh wine with lively acidity, it is best to avoid very mature sheep or goat cheeses as they can be very strong.

 - Semi-aged and medium-hard cheeses have a firmer texture and stronger flavours.
-They need medium-bodied whites, fruity reds, vintage sparkling wine, and aperitif wines that offer a balance between acidity, fruit, and tannin.
-In other words, a wide range of wines, from youthful to vibrant, but stopping shy of the biggest, boldest reds.
+They need medium-bodied whites, fruity reds, vintage sparkling wine, and aperitif wines that balance acidity, fruit, and tannin.
+In other words, a wide range of wines, from youthful to vibrant.

 - Bold red wines pair best with aged cheeses.
 In other words, pair older cheeses with bigger, aged wines.
-As cheese ages and looses water-content, it becomes richer in flavour with its increased fat content.
-These two attributes are ideal for matching bold red wines because the fat content in the cheese counteracts the high-tannins in the wine.
-For the best results, select cheeses that have been aged at least a year.
+As cheese ages and loses water content, it becomes richer in flavour with its high-fat content.
+These two attributes are ideal for matching bold red wines because the fat content in the cheese counteracts the high tannins in the wine.
+For the best results, select cheeses aged for at least a year.

 - Serve after-dinner cheese plates with full-bodied or sweeter wines.

-- The classic match for Blue cheeses is sweet wine.
+- The classic match for Blue cheeses is a sweet wine.
 It works particularly well if the cheese is creamy.
-You get the complement from the creamy texture of the cheese and structure of the wine, as well as the contrast from the salty and sweet.
+You get the complement from the creamy texture of the cheese, the structure of the wine, and the contrast between the salty and sweet.

 - Sparkling wine or Champagne is always welcome.
-If you are having a single wine to match an array of cheeses, you might consider a sparkling wine.
-Their ample acidity and toasty, nutty flavours complement cheeses from fresh through aged and the bubbles will physically lift cheese off your palate and offer a palate cleansing effect.
+Consider a sparkling wine if you have a single wine to match an array of cheeses.
+Their ample acidity and toasty, nutty flavours complement cheeses from fresh through aged, and the bubbles will physically lift cheese off your palate and offer a palate-cleansing effect.
 They are incredible with soft, creamy, sticky cheeses.
 But seek out sparklers with moderate intensity.
-Champagne and other traditional method sparkling wines work well, especially aged versions whose savoury notes that are also supremely food- (and cheese-) friendly.
+Champagne and other traditional method sparkling wines work well, especially aged versions whose savoury notes are also supremely food- (and cheese-) friendly.
 A mixed plate of cheeses is a great excuse to open another bottle of Champagne—as if you needed one.

-- Watch those tannins – Tannic red wines are terrific with rich, aged and harder types of cheese, because their tannins literally bind to protein and fat, cleaning your palate after each bite.
+- Watch those tannins – Tannic red wines are terrific with rich, aged and harder types of cheese because their tannins bind to protein and fat, cleaning your palate after each bite.
 But the same process makes tannic wines feel far too astringent with young cheeses; they tie up what little fat’s available, leaving you with a chalky sensation and a metallic aftertaste.
-If you must serve red wine with young cheeses, reach for one low in tannin, like Beaujolais or sparkling red Lambrusco.
+To serve red wine with young cheeses, reach for one low in tannin, like Beaujolais or sparkling red Lambrusco.

 - Salt loves sweet – Sweet wines beautifully balance the saltiest cheeses like hard Grana, blue cheese, aged Gouda, or Feta.
-The salt in the cheese heightens the perception of sweetness in the wine, so a wine that’s already headed in that direction makes for a breezy pairing.
+The salt in the cheese heightens the wine’s sweetness perception, so a wine already headed in that direction makes for a breezy pairing.

-- Cheese loves fruit and nuts – There’s a reason we adorn cheese plates with fresh fruits, dried fruits, and nuts.
+- Cheese loves fruit and nuts – We adorn cheese plates with fresh fruits, dried fruits, and nuts.
 The juicy, tangy fruits go well with young cheeses like Brie.
-Sweet dried fruits are wonderful with salty cheeses like Stilton.
+Sweet dried fruits are lovely with salty cheeses like Stilton.
 Buttery, bitter nuts are tasty with rich Cheddar.

-These are just guidelines, and sometimes despite these generalities, you can find some good pairings that break the rules.
+These are just guidelines; sometimes, despite these generalities, you can find some good pairings that break the rules.

 Not all wines match all cheeses.
 If you pair cheese with the wrong wine, it can enhance unwanted flavours.

-- For example, if you pair a semi-soft cheese with a Cabernet Sauvignon, the cheese taste will be lost to the robust flavour of the Cabernet Sauvignon.
-A tannic red will feel too astringent and drying after a bite of fresh cheese, because it ties up whatever butterfat is available, leaving you with a chalky, unpleasant sensation.
+- For example, suppose you pair a semi-soft cheese with a Cabernet Sauvignon.
+In that case, the cheese taste will be lost to the robust flavour of the Cabernet Sauvignon.
+A tannic red will feel too astringent and drying after a bite of fresh cheese because it ties up whatever butterfat is available, leaving you with a chalky, unpleasant sensation.

 - For instance, blue cheese with a youthful, tannic red wine can make the wine taste metallic.

 - Fatter cheeses, like Parmesan, are hard to digest.
-If mixed with a very sweet and high alcohol content wine, such as Porto, the effect can be disastrous.
+The effect can be disastrous if mixed with very sweet and high alcohol-content wine, such as Porto.

-- Pungent washed-rind cow’s cheeses will lose its stinky characteristics when paired with Chardonnay, but you can also opt for milder, traditional triple cream cheese to avoid the smell.
+- Pungent washed-rind cow’s cheeses will lose their stinky characteristics when paired with Chardonnay.
+Still, you can also opt for milder, traditional triple cream cheese to avoid the smell.